uw-x/uw-x.github.io/_modules/1_execution_stage1.md

 : Mini-lecture

 Jan 30
-: Work on project and meet with Shyam one-on-one if needed.
-Report #4 is due at 11:59 pm.
+: **Deadline**{: .label .label-red} Work on project and meet with Shyam one-on-one if needed. **Report #3 is due at 11:59 pm**.
 You will individually report on your team’s effectiveness, including a summary of your own, and each team member’s contributions so far.
 These reports will only be seen by course staff.

 Feb 4
-: Group present first milestone (no more than 5 slides) for 10 minutes to rest of class and 5 minutes discussion.
+: **Deadline**{: .label .label-red} Group present first milestone (no more than 5 slides) for 10 minutes to rest of class and 5 minutes discussion.
 What did you try?
 Are there any exciting results?
 Any confusing results?
 What are the failure modes?
 What will you try next? (**Presentation #2**)

 Feb 6
 : Mini-lecture